Groxx/PubSub/README.md

 Why am I picking on HFP's implementation?
 It's the one I found when I was looking for eventing systems.
 No other reason!
 They even admit it was "Rewritten blindly." so this is meant in no way to be a dig at their skills.

+### Downsides compared HFP's:
+* None!
+* Literally.
+* Well, one.
+It auto-attaches to jQuery and then disappears.
+But you can do that with mine, too.
+PubSub(jQuery); delete PubSub;

 ### Example use ([colored](https://github.com/Groxx/PubSub/blob/master/exampleuse.js)):
     // --------
     // Get it ready